-As of January 3rd, the EPA banned about 80% of the wood-burning stoves and fireplace inserts in the United States.
+As of January 3rd, the EPA banned about 80% of the new wood-burning stoves and fireplace inserts in the United States.
 Stoves which are used to heat 12% of the homes in America and are especially needed in outlying rural areas.
 Fireplaces are also being looked at.

 The EPA is attempting to reduce particle pollution with new rules.
 Instead of limiting fine airborne particulate emissions to 15 micrograms per cubic meter (μg/m3) of air, the change will impose a maximum 12 μg/m3 limit.
 That is equivalent to a person smoking 3 to 4 cigarettes in a small confined space.